-The commandment of Jesus Christ does not establish the rule of the church over government in any practical sense yet, nonetheless, rules church, family, culture, and government by setting each of these mandates free to exercise their respective functions.53
+The commandment of Jesus Christ does not establish the rule of the church over government in any practical sense yet, nonetheless, rules church, family, culture, and government by setting each of these mandates free to exercise their respective functions.52

 The functions of the state are cast by Bonhoeffer in terms of law and order.
 This much is familiar to students of his work.
-'As long as the state acts in such a way as to create law and order - even it if means new laws and a new order - the church of the Creator, Reconciler, Redeemer cannot oppose it through direct political action'.
+"As long as the state acts in such a way as to create law and order - even it if means new laws and a new order - the church of the Creator, Reconciler, Redeemer cannot oppose it through direct political action".
 As church, the church vis-à-vis the state it will only ask whether or not the state is creating law and order.
 In doing so the church will see the state as limited in two ways.
 Either it creates too little law and order, whenever, for instance, a group of people is deprived of its rights.
 Or it creates too much law and order, notably when the state develops its use of force to such a degree as to rob the Christian faith of its right to proclaim its message, thereby compelling the church to speak.
-Our question is whether, in a globalizing era, a Bonhoefferian ethic will include careful attention to international and transnational law, such that the church's obligation becomes:
+Our question is whether, in a globalizing era, a Bonhoefferian ethic will include careful attention to international and transnational law, such that the church's obligation becomes, as noted above to question the state, to serve the victims of the state, and finally to arrest the misconduct of the state.: If valid, this reading of Bonhoeffer would constitute one way, albeit one amongst many, of moving from being miteinander-in-sin across global inequality to being führeinander in day-to-day practical ways.